 Running Track and Tennis Court Design and Maintenance Fundamentals

-When planning for running track and tennis court construction & renovations, it is important to understand the various alternatives with regard to new construction, repair, renovation, and/or replacement strategies; as well as the numerous material options.
-Topics include an overview of the fundamentals such as tennis court & running track layout, orientation, fencing, drainage and surfacing materials options.
-Additionally, this seminar discusses other influencing factors such as site constraints, environmental/geotechnical restrictions, budgetary issues and tennis & track surface maintenance strategies.
+When planning for running track and tennis court construction and renovations, it is important to understand the various alternatives with regard to new construction, repair, renovation, and/or replacement strategies; as well as the numerous material options.
+Topics include an overview of the fundamentals such as tennis court & running track layout, orientation, fencing, drainage, and surfacing materials options.
+Additionally, this seminar discusses other influencing factors such as site constraints, environmental/geotechnical restrictions, budgetary issues, and tennis and track surface maintenance strategies.

 Layout and Design of Athletic Facilities

 The layout and design of athletic facilities is unique to each site and depends on several factors: